-* This page is for Consumers *
+* This is the Consumer Version. *

 Stressing the heart (by exercise or by use of stimulant drugs to make the heart beat faster and more forcibly) can help identify coronary artery disease.
 In coronary artery disease, blood flow through the coronary arteries (which supply blood to the heart muscle) is partly or completely blocked.
 If the coronary arteries are only partly blocked, the heart may have an adequate blood supply when the person is resting but not when the heart is working hard.
 Thus, testing the heart during stress can help identify coronary artery disease.

 No test is perfect.
-Sometimes, these tests show abnormalities in people who do not have coronary artery disease (a false-positive result), and sometimes tests do not show any abnormalities in people who have the disease (a false-negative result).
+Sometimes these tests show abnormalities in people who do not have coronary artery disease (a false-positive result).
+Sometimes tests do not show any abnormalities in people who have the disease (a false-negative result).
 In people without symptoms, especially younger people, the likelihood of coronary artery disease is low, despite an abnormal test result.
 In such cases, a positive result is usually more likely to be false than true.
 These false-positive results may cause considerable worry and medical expense.
 For these reasons, most experts discourage routine exercise stress testing (such as for screening purposes before an exercise program is begun or during an evaluation for life insurance) in people who do not have symptoms.

 Generic NameSelect Brand Names